 - a.
-At the injection site, set-up the SF6 gas tank, regulator and flow meter (Figure 8). - Attach the regulator to the gas tank using the appropriate size wrench (1-1/8-inch wrench).
+At the injection site, set-up the SF6 gas tank, regulator and flow meter (Figure 10). - 1) Attach the regulator to the gas tank using the appropriate size wrench (1-1/8-inch wrench).
 Do NOT use Teflon Tape on the fitting that goes into the tank.
 (Note: Teflon can be used on all fittings associated with the regulator, except the one that goes into the tank.) - 2) Use gas-impermeable (e.g., Tygon) tubing to connect the SF_6 gas tank and regulator to the gas flow meter.
 Make sure that the tube running from the gas tank is connected to the BOTTOM connector of the flowmeter. - 3) Use gas-impermeable (e.g., Tygon) tubing to connect the TOP of the flowmeter to the diffuser (air stone).
-The tank can lie horizontal on the ground. - 4) Make sure diffuser remains underwater and is at the same location in the stream as the conservative tracer injection (Figure 6). - 5) Ensure the gas flowmeter is vertical.
+The tank can lie horizontal on the ground. - 4) Place diffuser in water at the same location in the stream as the conservative tracer injection (Figure 8).
+Make sure diffuser is completed submerged and secured so that it will remain underwater and in the same location. - 5) Ensure the gas flowmeter is vertical.
 The flowmeter must remain upright for the best performance.
 Do NOT lay it on the ground.